JanssenProject/jans/demos/janssen-tarp/README.md

 ## 1. Prerequisites

 - **Browser:** Chrome, or Firefox (version ≥ 115.0.3)
-- **An OpenID Provider** Janssen Auth Server that supports Dynamic Client Registration
+- **An OpenID Provider:** Janssen Auth Server, supports Dynamic Client Registration and is enabled

 > **Self-signed certificates:** If your auth server uses a self-signed TLS certificate, open the server's URL in a browser tab first and accept the security warning.
 Otherwise, client registration will fail with a TLS error.